grafos-ml/frappe/doc/src/tutorial.rst

 selects the module to do recommendations.
 The Module has predictors, filters and rerankers that implements core algorithm and business rules around them.
 Module asks the core algorithm to predict scores for each item, then asks filters to filter irrelevant recommendations and at the end asks reranker to modify scores.
-The result is returned to the client and is logged to the auditing system.
+The result is returned to the client and is logged to the auditing system for further analysis.

 Module